March Madness (What We Do in the Shadows): Plot

 Laszlo (Matt Berry) and Nandor (Kayvan Novak) quickly check on Sean (Anthony Atamanuik) at his house, who has been yelling constantly.
 After seeing a pattern in his behavior, Laszlo concludes that Sean is possessed by a demon.
 While Nandor suggests mercy killing him, Laszlo refuses to let Sean die.

 Guillermo (Harvey Guillén) hopes to find an "identity" in Cannon Capital, but finds that his co-workers already have specific traits taken already, including Nadja (Natasia Demetriou).
 Colin Robinson (Mark Proksch) suggests he could be the "repressed hothead", as he can only display this every few weeks.
 They try to pull this during a meeting with Jordan (Tim Heidecker), but Colin Robinson shocks the attendees by punching Guillermo.
 As Guillermo tries to explain the situation to his co-workers, Colin Robinson once again attacks him and is escorted out of the building.

 Laszlo and Nandor get the Guide (Kristen Schaal) to summon a demon, intending for it to fight Sean's demon.
 The new demon (Jon Glaser) is a sports fan, and is very interested in watching March Madness with Sean's demon.
 During the attempt to exorcise it, Sean loses consciousness and is taken to the hospital.
 The doctor diagnoses Sean with non-ST-elevation myocardial infarction, and warns that he could die due to his high blood pressure.
 Laszlo promises to get Sean into a new athletic regime, while the Sports Demon leaves after his team loses a game.
-While Laszlo takes Sean to a gym, Nandor spends time with Charmaine (Marissa Jaret Winokur), as a Al-Quolanudar warrior would take care of a fallen's wife.
+While Laszlo takes Sean to a gym, Nandor spends time with Charmaine (Marissa Jaret Winokur), as an Al-Quolanudar warrior would take care of a fallen's wife.
 When Charmaine asks if he has a love life, Nandor explains that he has started developing feelings for someone: the Guide.

 Sean falls back into the hospital, confiding to Laszlo that he will die young like other family members.
 Laszlo is devastated by the possibility, but helps Sean in getting a foot-long sandwich as he desired.
 Jordan tells Guillermo that he hopes he does not sue the company for Colin Robinson's actions, which Guillermo confirms will not happen.
 Jordan then asks Guillermo to help keep secret details from SEC, giving him the nickname of "The Vault", delighting Guillermo.
 Nandor decides to visit the Guide with flowers, hoping to invite her to watch Wipeout with him.
 He is instead greeted by Jerry (Mike O'Brien), and reluctantly gives him the flowers.